BejenaruIoanMatei/AI-PoweredFlowerClassification/README.md

 # Florli
-### AI-Powered Plant Classification & Virtual Gardening
+### AI-Powered Flower Classification & Virtual Gardening

 Florli is a Django web application that combines artificial intelligence with gamified gardening.
 Users upload flower photos for AI classification, unlock plants in their virtual garden, and share knowledge with the community.